-The core contributors of scikit-learn are also consulted on priorities for the foundation staff.
+The core contributors of scikit-learn are also consulted to set the list of priorities on which the foundation staff will focus on.

 Olivier Grisel is our technical lead.
 He has been a core contributor to scikit-learn since 2010.
 He is expert in machine learning, teaching deep learning at École Polytechnique and Université Paris Saclay.